A topological model for the HOMFLY-PT polynomial: Recovering the Jones polynomial

 \subsection{Proof of Theorem \ref{t.main2}}

-Let $i(D_\sigma(\alpha), D)$ be the geometric intersection between the curve $D_\sigma(\alpha)$ and the link diagram $D$ defined in the previous section, Section \ref{ss.topmodelJones}, $w(D)$ be the writhe of $D$, and $\ll , \gg_{\alpha^{\sigma}_J}$ be the intersection pairing defined in Section \ref{ss.intJoneseval}. \begin{defn}[Intersection form for the Jones polynomial] Let $F(\sigma)$, $L(\sigma)$ be two collections of curves defined (Definition \ref{d.FandL}) and evaluated by the specialized intersection pairing as in Section \ref{ss.intJoneseval}.
-The function $\Theta_J(D)$ is defined as
+Let $i(D_\sigma(\alpha), D)$ be the geometric intersection between the curve $D_\sigma(\alpha)$ and the link diagram $D$ defined in the previous section, Section \ref{ss.topmodelJones}, $w(D)$ be the writhe of $D$, and $\ll , \gg_{\alpha^{\sigma}_J}$ be the intersection pairing defined in Section \ref{ss.intJoneseval}. \begin{defn}[Intersection form for the Jones polynomial] Let $F(\sigma)$, $L(\sigma)$ be the two collections of curves defined (Definition \ref{d.FandL}).
+They give the homology classes $\mathscr F(\sigma)$, $\mathscr L(\sigma)$ defined in Definition \ref{classesJ}.
+We consider their intersection pairing specialized as in Section \ref{ss.intJoneseval}.